ardyn/adsense/README.md

 # Display Google AdSense Ads

-A convenient way to display Google AdSense ads in your Blade templates.
+A convenient way to display Google AdSense ads in your HTML.
+Just setup your ads, then $adsense->get('ad') to return the HTML for the ad.

 ## Installation